-- Copay: a fee you pay for healthcare services at the time of care.
+- Copays.
+These are fees you pay for healthcare services at the time of care.
 You may have a copay every time you see a doctor on your plan.
 This fee may be higher for specialists.

-- Deductible: the amount you pay before your plan starts to cover your healthcare costs.
-This fee usually applies to services other than doctor visits.
+- Deductibles.
+This is the amount you pay before your plan starts to cover your healthcare costs.
+This fee usually applies to services other than doctor’s visits.

 Your specific plan will determine if you must pay any of these fees and if so, how much.

 If your company (or former company) offers you an EGWP, you may need to talk to the company’s insurance representative.
 Some things to consider about EGWPs include: